moritzlschuler/learngermanwithsongs/README.md

 # How to make your own ranking?
 1. Download the repository
 2. Install the software listed in requirements.txt
+2. Run /model/initialise.py
-3. Input Songtitle, Artist, and Lyrics of the songs you are interested in into the /data/input.xlsx file.
+3. Input song title, Artist, and Lyrics of the songs you are interested in into the /data/input.xlsx file.
 4. Run /model/model.py
 5. Checkout the results in /model/results.xlsx - the higher the score, the easier the vocab!